pars-linux/web/web/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 Some Hints :)
 =============

 #.
-If you want to hasten the developer applicant process, you can directly choose bug and work on it.
+If you want to hasten the developer applicant process, you can directly choose a bug and work on it.
 After then request for beeing contributor developer with your ready junior job and wait only for review.
 #.
 If you are/were an intern at Pardus, you can directly request for beeing contributor developer with your internship project and wait only for review.

 ****************